Whisky-App/whisky-book/src/steam.md

 5. Click the Run button again.
 It should work.

 Note that any shortcuts you have made will have to be removed and regenerated.

+#### This fix doesn't work :(

+If it still doesn't work, then create a new bottle and reinstall Steam there.
+You can delete your old bottle if you don't need it anymore.